DaveyJH/ci-portfolio-two/README.md

 ### Initial Concept

 I hope to provide a fully functioning version of the Mastermind game using JavaScript, HTML and CSS.
 I anticipate using a wooden colour scheme, perhaps with photographic textures, to add a little more style than some versions I have researched.
 The site should be simple to navigate, not allow errors during use and encourage users to play at increasing difficulty levels.
-The application is to be designed with 'mobile first' in mind
+The application is to be designed with 'mobile first' in mind.

-The design process is detailed in more depth in the [design-notes](./readme-content/design-notes.md) document
+The design process is detailed in more depth in the [design-notes](./readme-content/design-notes.md) document.

 #### Wireframes